PySimpleGUI/DocsCleanup/cookbook.md

 None {'-IN-': None}
 ```

 The `event` returned from the read is set to `None` (the variable `WIN_CLOSED`) and so are the input fields in the window.
 This `None` event is super-important to check for.
 It must be detected in your windows or else you'll be trying to work with a window that's been destroyed and your code will crash.
-This is why you will find this check after ***every*** `window.read()` call you'll find in sample PySimpleGUI code.
+This is why you will find this check after ***every*** `window.read()` call you find in sample PySimpleGUI code.

 In some cirsumstances when a window is closed with an X, both of the return values from `window.read()` will be `None`.
 This is why it's important to check for `event is None` before attempting to access anything in the `values` variable.